How to Rent Your Property

 If my certificate says ten years, do I still need to renew every five years?

-If an existing certificate was issued more than five years ago, regardless of whether it is valid for ten years, it will not be applicable to these regulations.
-Consequently, to comply with the electrical safety standards, the existing EICR must be less than five years old (dated back five years from when the tenancy agreement was signed).
+If an existing certificate was done longer than five years ago, regardless of whether it is valid for ten years, it will not be applicable for these regulations.
+Consequently, to comply with the electrical safety standards the existing EICR must be less than five years old (dated back five years from when the tenancy agreement was signed).

-Local authorities can issue a fine of up to £30,000.
-Before imposing a financial penalty, the local authority must serve a Notice of Intent within six months from when the landlord is in breach, outlining the amount, reasons and right to appeal.
+Local authorities can issue a fine up to £30,000.
+Before imposing a financial penalty, the local authority must serve a Notice of Intent within six months from when the landlord is in breach outlining the amount, reasons and right to appeal.

 Since 2015, it has been a legal requirement for at least one smoke alarm to be installed on each storey of the property where a room is used as living accommodation.